OVS-Kernel Hardware Acceleration

 rate and

-The following counters can be used to query the number dropped packet/bytes:
+The following counters can be used to query the number dropped packet or bytes:

 cat /sys/